Smart work hubs

-All five Smart Work Hub established under the pilot continue operating after program completion, providing flexible working facilities in their regions.
+All five smart work hubs established under the pilot have continued to operate after the pilot program ended, providing flexible working facilities in their regions.

 The Smart Work Hub Pilot Program was designed to test the viability of the business operating models.

 Co-working in NSW has grown significantly since the beginning of the Smart Work Hubs Pilot Program, with numerous facilities cropping up across Sydney and the regions.
-Many of these are catering to startups and small enterprises.
-In 2015, the Shared Work Hubs Association was launched to support this budding industry.
+The Shared Work Hubs Association was launched to support this budding industry.